 Results: The mean reduction of Hamilton’s anxiety questionnaire score was 3.33±6.08 in the intervention group and 2.00±3.46 in the control group (p-value=0.836).
 The mean score reduction of the Hamilton depression questionnaire was 3.16±3.86 in the intervention group and 4.85±6.20 in the control group (p-value=0.836).
 The mean score of the DAD questionnaire in the intervention group before the study was 25.50±13.13 and after the intervention was 29.83±12.12 (p-value=0.084) and in the control group it was 29.71±8.19 and after the study was 29±0.972 (p-value = 0.526).
 The mean changes in the DAD questionnaire score in the intervention group increased by 4.33±4.92 and decreased by 0.71±2.81 in the control group (p-value=0.041).

-Conclusion: In general, photobiomodulation light therapy appears to hold promise as a potentially safe method for enhancing the cognitive, functional, and psychological status of individuals with Alzheimer’s disease.
+Conclusion: Photobiomodulation light therapy holds promise as a potentially safe method for enhancing the cognitive, functional, and psychological status of individuals with Alzheimer’s disease.

 Int J Mol Sci.
 2024 Jan 28;25(3):1625.
 Photobiomodulation for Neurodegenerative Diseases: A Scoping Review